 - a.
 Curtilage of an existing dwellinghouse or agricultural building; - b.
 Land within, or within 25m of the edge of an urban area, town or village; - Land within 25m of a classified or trunk road (Motorway, A road, B road); - d.
 Woodland; - e.
-Arable land; and/ or - f.
 Previously developed land, free from grassland or pasture.